jwwai/lsd/README.md

    `https://<your-username>.github.io/<repo-name>/` within a minute or two.

 That's it — no secrets, no environment variables, no server to manage.

+## Troubleshooting favorite team selection

+If the team list won't load when you tap **★ Set favorite team**, the app now shows the actual error instead of hanging silently, with a **Try again** button.
+Common causes:

+- **Ad blocker / privacy extension** — some block any domain that looks like `api.*`, which can catch `site.api.espn.com`.
+Try disabling it for this page, or test in a private/incognito window with extensions off.
+- **Slow response** — the request times out after 12s and offers a retry.
+- **Offline** — check your connection.

+If it still fails, open your browser's dev tools console (F12) — any error logged there starting with "Failed to load teams" will show the underlying cause.

 ## Notes & limitations